haggismcbean/glass-urchin/_posts/2015-07-02-welcome-to-jekyll.markdown

 ###Make HTML DuckDuckGo your default search engine

 Not as good as Google for most things, however it's [not following your every move](https://duckduckgo.com/privacy).
-I guess you can trust it to be more general about search terms rather than just trying to be happy - good if you're looking for unbiased results to opinion based searches.

 ###Stop Using GMail and Google Drive